This Policy also serves as notification to individuals of the matters required to be notified by the Australian Privacy Principles.

 7. DISCLOSURE OF PERSONAL INFORMATION

 The Company may disclose personal information to its business partners and third party service providers to perform activities in connection with the purposes described in this Policy.
-This includes organisations such as billers, banking partners and payment processors.
+This includes organisations such as Merchants, banking partners and payment processors.

 As the company is a member of a group of companies, then each member of the group may share and access personal information in connection with the purposes described in this Policy.

-An individual may not be informed of each occasion personal information is shared or accessed by group companies or an overseas recipient.
+As such, individual may not be informed of each occasion personal information is shared or accessed by group companies or an overseas recipient.

 8. ACCURACY AND PROTECTION OF PERSONAL INFORMATION